HADDADSOHAIB/micro_reddit/README.md

 # Toy App

-This (data model only) project builds an application (data model only) similar to Reddit (called Micro-Reddit) where a user can create a post and add comments to it.
+This project builds an application (data model only) similar to Reddit (called Micro-Reddit) where a user can create a post and add comments to it.

 ## Enviroment set up requirements